Nashville-Public-Library/misc/README.md

 **You must have [ffmpeg](https://www.ffmpeg.org) installed and added to terminal PATH**

-(also an old batch file, for reference)
+(also an old batch script, for reference)